 "So, I finish up all my passes, and I get to the dining hall.
 And I bee-line it to Sam, and I go, ‘Sam, you know, we can kill you even before you’re at the end of the pool, if you’re happy.’
 And he goes, ‘Yeah, I’m not happy.
 Just kill me.
 The sooner you kill me, the happier I’ll be.’"

-He revealed director Renny Harlin didn’t get it at first and insisted over 20 takes to cover all of the dialogue.
+He revealed director Renny Harlin didn’t get it at first.
+He insisted over 20 takes to cover all of the dialogue.

 “You ate my bird…”